 COAPE keeps constantly abreast of current thinking in animal welfare and changes in the animal protection laws, how this affects pets, their owners, and those involved professionally with animals.

-Our Diploma students need to carry out a certain number of community service hours in order to complete their course.
-During the first year of the two-year course, students are required to volunteer at rescue organisations or training schools.
+Our Diploma students need to carry out a certain number of pro bono work hours in order to complete their course.
+During the first year of the two-year course, students are encouraged to volunteer at rescue organisations (Country regulations permitting).
 After the first year, students may offer selected behavioural and training assistance on a pro bono basis to animal welfare organisations, vet practices or owners, making these much-needed services available to organisations and individuals who may not be able to afford them otherwise.
 These pro bono services are done under tutor supervision and guidance to ensure top quality advice.